 Honor thy “someday” list

 I am a self-confessed list freak.
 I have a growing daily too-much-to-do and my to-don’t list and always have stuff spilling over to the next day…make that next year sometimes.
-There are the daily priorities.
-And there are the wishlist-ish type of things.
-The daily priorities are all about grocery shopping, clearing that clutter, cleaning the closet, making stuff in the kitchen sort of thing – which definitely get done.
+There are daily priorities.
+And there is the wishlist-ish type of thing.
+The daily priorities are all about grocery shopping, clearing that clutter, cleaning the closet, making stuff in the kitchen sort of thing – which definitely gets done.

-The priority list has broader things like my stack of books to read, books to review, visiting that friend, the list of places I want to go to and so on.
-This also, to some extend, gets done.
+The priority list has broader things like my stack of books to read, books to review, visiting that friend, the list of places I want to go to, and so on.
+This also, to some extent, gets done.

 I shudder to think of that.
 The point is to make that someday list the “now list”.
 So, as that article suggested, I decided to pick something from that wishlist and get started on it.
 I am happy to say I have.
 And it feels really good.
 More than that, it makes me hopeful that I’ll get to the other things on that list, too!